Neurofeedback for Anxiety

 Neurofeedback and Anxiety

-In the brain, anxiety is often the result of too much fast wave activity in the right lobe.
-By teaching the brain to produce more Alpha, or slow wave frequencies on the right side of the brain, or helping the brain learn how to turn down the fast waves, anxiety symptoms may decrease, thus leading to decreased worry, less chaos, and better ability to manage daily life stressors, and, you guessed it, decreased need for medication.
+In the brain, anxiety is often the result of too much fast wave activity in the right hemisphere and treating anxiety with neurofeedback is relatively easy.
+By teaching the brain to produce more Alpha, or slow wave frequencies on the right side or in the back of the brain, or helping the brain learn how to turn down the fast waves, anxiety symptoms may decrease, thus leading to decreased worry, less chaos, and better ability to manage daily life stressors, and, you guessed it, decreased need for medication.
+There are various ways neurofeedback can help other disorders that fall on the anxiety spectrum, such as Obsessive Compulsive Disorder or Posttraumatic Stress Disorder by targeting the amygdala, which is responsible for the fight-or-flight response.
+By turning down the amygdala, we turn down the fight-or-flight response, thus reducing symptoms.

 Click HERE to return to the main Neurofeedback page.